Estimate Time3 min

 Key takeaways

-• A prenuptial agreement is a legal contract that may help you protect the assets you're bringing to the marriage.
+• A prenuptial agreement is a legal contract that may help protect the assets you bring into the marriage.

 What is a prenup?

-A prenup is a legal document you sign before you marry.
+A prenuptial agreement, most commonly referred to as a prenup, is a legal document signed before you marry.
 It details how financial assets and responsibilities—real estate, investments, retirement benefits, and the like—will be divided in the event the marriage ends in divorce or death.
-It is not an indication that you don't trust your future partner, or that you aren't really in it for the long haul.

-It is important that a potential prenup is discussed, prepared, and executed—to the extent possible—well in advance of an upcoming marriage.
-It also requires full disclosure of assets, debts, and in some cases, potential inheritances.
-Each party must also engage their own attorney to represent them.
+It's important that a potential prenup is discussed, prepared, and executed—to the extent possible—well in advance of an upcoming marriage.
+It requires full disclosure of assets, debts, and in some cases, potential inheritances.
+Each party must also retain their own attorney to represent them.

 Insights from Fidelity Wealth Management